alexbosy/spring-webflux-data-jdbc-demo/README.md

 The service will have the 2 main entities:

-- User - represents the "internal application user" that is user for private administration app and identity that is used for authentication and contains the user type (ADMIN, MANAGER, CUSTOMER).
+- User - represents the "internal application user", that is user for private administration app, and identity, that is used for authentication and contains the user type (ADMIN, MANAGER, CUSTOMER).
 - Customer - user extension, the "application end customer" or "public application user", that includes additional data.